-Drivers spend less than 1% of their time backing up, but a surprising 30 to 40% of all accidents happen when vehicles are in reverse.
-For both new and experienced drivers, this continues to be the most dangerous move you can make behind the wheel.
+Drivers spend less than 1% of their time backing up, but a surprising 30 to 40% of all crashes happen when vehicles are in reverse.
+What's more, approximately 210 people die from backing incidents each year, mostly children under the age of 5.
+For both new and experienced drivers, driving in reverse continues to be the most dangerous move you can make behind the wheel.

-While heavy-haul drivers are often given a great deal of instruction on how to safely maneuver their trucks in reverse gear, much less attention is given to drivers of light- and medium-duty vehicles.
+While heavy-haul drivers are often given a great deal of instruction on how to maneuver their trucks in reverse gear safely, much less attention is given to drivers of light- and medium-duty vehicles.
 However, learning more about the hazards of backing up and how to avoid them is one of the best lessons every driver can (and should) receive.

 The Danger of Driving in Reverse